JUSTICE FOR ALL

 WHY US?

 In 2009, Shirley Abrahamson sat down with Justice Ann Walsh Bradley to record her oral history, in which she tells the story of her life—from growing up in New York City to becoming the Chief Justice.
-These recordings have not yet been released to the public, but we have gained exclusive permission to use them for the film, and we will be constructing the film’s narrative around the stories and insights they contain.
+We received permission to access these recordings before they were released to the public, and we have been working closely with Justice Bradley to use these recordings to bring Abrahamson’s story to life.

 IMPACT CAMPAIGN

-We are planning to create a suite of resources that can be used in classrooms across Wisconsin and across the country, specifically designed to teach children about the role of judges in our society and the inner workings of the justice system.
+We will create a suite of resources that can be used in classrooms across Wisconsin and across the country, specifically designed to teach people of all ages about the role of judges in our society and the inner workings of the justice system.

 Inspired by, and building upon Abrahamson’s educational programs such as Court with Class and Tootsie the Goldfish, these resources will include lesson plans, a viewing guide for the film, and a sequel to the Tootsie the Goldfish game.